SmartDevStar/flutter-local-crud/README.md

-# flutter_movie_star
+# About

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+A Flutter project detailing how to implement an application using clean architecture with Riverpod

 A few resources to get you started if this is your first Flutter project: